 Policy & Workforce Development.

-Additionally, Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, the Washington Student Achievement Council, and the University of Washington Educational Outreach belong to the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in cooperative resource sharing.
+Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, and the Washington Student Achievement Council belong to the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-Big Bend Community College, Cascadia Community College, Columbia Basin College, Community Colleges of Spokane, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.
+Clover Park Technical College, Columbia Basin College, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.

-Washington has been very active in the WICHE Cooperative for Educational Technologies (WCET), ), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+Washington has been very active in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
+The University of Washington’s Catalyst program won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education.
+In addition, WICHE has worked with the state on pursuing grants from the national Broadband Technology Opportunities Program and other programs.

 Larry Seaquist, former state representative; Phyllis Gutierrez Kenney, state representative, Seattle, Ann Daley, executive director, Washington Learns, and former executive director, Higher Education Coordinating Board; James Sulton, Jr., owner, The Sulton Center, and former executive director, Higher Education Coordinating Board; Don Carlson (WICHE chair, 2004), former senator, Washington State Senate; Debora Merle, former policy advisor for higher education, Washington Office of the Governor; Ken Jacobsen, former senator, Washington State Senator; and Phyllis Erickson, former representative, Washington State House of Representatives.